zeta0134/z-saw/README.md

 # Z-Saw

-Play sawtooth waveforms using the NES's DMC channel in a small and game-friendly library.
+Play sawtooth and other waveforms using the NES's DMC channel in a small and game-friendly library.

 Used in my 2022 NESDev compo entry: [Tactus](https://zeta0134.itch.io/tactus).

+# Why should I use this?

+Pros:
+- Small library size fits very comfortably on an NROM cartridge
+- No fancy mapper hardware required
+- Significantly less PRG ROM than equivalent samples for 5 octaves worth of notes
+- Clean sawtooth is an unusual sound to get out of an unmodified front-loading NES

+Cons:
+- Somewhat expensive in terms of CPU cost (~13% penalty)
+- Less time during NMI to perform graphics updates
+- Raster effects become very difficult / impossible while the library is playing audio

 # Setup